hellerlu/GPR-repo/euler-prep/how_to_euler.md

         - Run: `python setup.py install`

 ## Batch file layout

+### gprMax with terminal command
+This section describes if gprMax is used by accessing it via terminal.
 The batch file (shell script .sh) that you need to run a hybrid job according to [Euler documentation](https://scicomp.ethz.ch/wiki/Parallel_computing) looks like:

 > #!/bin/bash
 >